adobe/helix-home/hackathons/15-bsl.md

 Put down the topic and the people that would like to discuss it:

+- v5 migrations
 - admin/config refactor (@tripodsan, @dominique-pfister)
+- catalog all errors and add error-codes to x-error (@davidnuescheler, @rofe)
 - upgrade as many sites as possible to RUM v2 with `/.rum/` collection
+- commerce (@davidnuescheler, @dylandepass)

 ### Attendees